ClickHouse/clickhouse-docs/docs/en/cloud/manage/scaling.md

 ### Vertical auto scaling
 **Production** services are autoscaled based on CPU and memory usage.
 We constantly monitor the historical usage of a service over a lookback window (spanning the past 30 hours) to make scaling decisions.
 If the usage rises above or falls below certain thresholds, we scale the service appropriately to match the demand.

-CPU-based autoscaling kicks in when cpu usage crosses an upper threshold in the range of 50-75% (actual threshold depends on the size of the cluster).
-At this point, cpu allocation to the cluster is doubled.
-If cpu usage falls below half of the upper threshold (for instance, 25% in case of 50% upper threshold), cpu allocation is halved.
+CPU-based autoscaling kicks in when CPU usage crosses an upper threshold in the range of 50-75% (actual threshold depends on the size of the cluster).
+At this point, CPU allocation to the cluster is doubled.
+If CPU usage falls below half of the upper threshold (for instance, 25% in case of 50% upper threshold), CPU allocation is halved.

 Memory-based auto scaling scales the cluster to 125% of the maximum memory usage, or up to 150% if OOMs (out of memory errors) are encountered.

 The **larger** of the CPU or memory recommendation is picked, and CPU and memory allocated to the service are scaled in lockstep increments of `1` CPU and `4 GiB` memory.

 NOTE: In the current implementation, vertical autoscaling works well with slow incremental growth in memory and CPU needs and tends to be conservative.
-We are working on improving it to make it more dynamic so we can better handle workload bursts, use more aggressive cpu/memory thresholds for scaling, as well as use appropriate lookback windows to make vertical scaling decisions in both directions.
+We are working on improving it to make it more dynamic so we can better handle workload bursts, use more aggressive CPU/memory thresholds for scaling, as well as use appropriate lookback windows to make vertical scaling decisions in both directions.

 ### Configuring vertical auto scaling
 The scaling of ClickHouse Cloud Production services can be adjusted by organization members with the **Admin** role.
 To configure vertical autoscaling, go to the **Settings** tab on your service details page and adjust the minimum and maximum memory, alongwith CPU settings as shown below.